+destination=dpath Path of the DataWarp instance; destination must start with the exact string \$DW JOB STRIPED, or \$DW PERSISTENT STRIPED resname if staging in to a persistent instance.
+It must be followed by a file name, a subdirectory, or a subdirectory and file name.
+Not valid when type=list.

+source=spath

+The PFS path; it must be readable by the user.

+type=type

+The type of entity for staging; options are:

+directory When type=directory, source is a single directory to stage, including all files and sub-directories.
+All symlinks, other non-regular files, and hard linked files are ignored.

+file

-destination= dpath Path of the DataWarp instance; destination must start with the exact string \$DW_JOB_STRIPED, or \$DW_PERSISTENT_STRIPED_resname if staging in to a persistent instance.
-Not valid when type=list. source= spath The PFS path; it must be readable by the user. type= type The type of entity for staging; options are: • directory - source is a single directory to stage, including all files and sub- directories.
-All symlinks, other non-regular files, and hard linked files are ignored. • file - source is a single file to stage.
-If the specified file is a directory, other non-regular file, or has hard links, the stage in fails. • list - source is a file containing a list of files to stage (one file/destination pair per line); the destination parameter is not used.
+When type=file, source is a single file to stage.
+If the specified file is a directory, other non-regular file, or has hard links, the stage in fails. destination must include a file name or subdirectory and file name.
+For example (command lines may wrap due to space limitations but are not yet supported):

+#DW stage in type=file source=spath destination= \$DW JOB STRIPED/mydata copies the specified source file into file mydata in the root of the DataWarp allocation, and creates subdirectory mydir in the root of the DataWarp allocation and copies the specified source into file mydata in that subdirectory.

+25 S2558

+#DW stage\in type=file source=spath destination= \$DW\JOB\STRIPED/mydir/mydata list copies the specified source file into the file mydata in the root of the DataWarp allocation, and creates subdirectory mydir in the root of the DataWarp allocation and copies the specified source into file mydata in that subdirectory.

+When type=list, source is a file containing a source and destination pair on each line. destination must include a file name or subdirectory and file name.
+For example (command lines may wrap due to space limitations but are not yet supported):

+Additionally, the list file path must be accessible to the workload manager (WLM), wherever it runs.
+Valid locations are site dependent and certain WLM configurations may be incompatible with the list option.
+The command line destination parameter is not used.
 If a specified file is a directory, other non-regular file, or has hard links, the stage out fails.
-Additionally, the list file path must be accessible to the workload manager, wherever it runs.
-Valid locations are site dependent and certain workload manager configurations may be incompatible with the list option.

-The #DW stage\in command also accepts the following option:
+The #DW stage in command also accepts the following option:

+tolerate\errors=yes| no|nerror

-tolerate_errors=yes no nerror Determines behavior if stage in operations fail.
+Determines behavior if stage in operations fail.
 By default, stage in errors are not tolerated, causing the job to fail.
+Valid values for tolerate\errors are:

+yes

-Valid values for tolerate_errors are: yes Allow the job to continue although there are stage in failures.
-In this case, the job fails if the default maximum number of failures allowed (set by the administrator) is reached. no Stage in errors are not tolerated; the job fails (default). nerror Number of errors to tolerate (implicitly sets tolerate_errors=yes). • If nerror=0, tolerate all stage in errors. • If nerror >0, tolerate a maximum of nerror stage in errors before the job fails.
+Allow the job to continue although there are stage in failures.
+In this case, the job fails if the default maximum number of failures allowed (set by the administrator) is reached.

+no

+Stage in errors are not tolerated; the job fails (default).

+nerror

+Number of errors to tolerate (implicitly sets tolerate\errors=yes).

+- If nerror=0, tolerate all stage in errors. - If nerror>0, tolerate a maximum of nerror stage in errors before the job fails.

-Note that an application can detect a stage in failure using one of the libdatawarp query stage functions.
+Note that an application can detect a stage in failure using one of the following libdatawarp functions: